 Exercise is obviously excellent for your physical health as well, and when you are feeling better physically you are more likely to feel better mentally.
 It’s all about this mind-body connection that helps people naturally get a hold on symptoms of anxiety and depression.

-Lastly, exercise is extremely important when you are dealing with stress.
+Finally, exercise is extremely important when you are dealing with stress.
 When you are stressed, your body is likely depleted, and you may be having a hard time focusing on completing tasks.
 Studies have found that exercise can help reduce fatigue while also boosting concentration.
-If you have a stressful job, getting daily exercise in before work is a great way to start the day and help boost your concentration while lowering cortisol – the stress hormones that can turn into unhealthy belly fat.
+If you have a stressful job, getting daily exercise in before work is a great way to start the day and help boost your concentration while lowering the stress hormone, cortisol.

 What are the Best Forms of Exercise for Anxiety & Depression?